malicialab/avclass/README.md

 we are missing.

-In our RAID 2016 paper we describe an automatic approach to identify generic tokens, which requires ground truth, i.e., it requires knowing the true family for each input sample.
+In our RAID 2016 paper we describe an automatic approach to identify generic tokens, which **requires ground truth**, i.e., it requires knowing the true family for each input sample.
+Not only that, but **the ground truth should be large**, i.e., contain at least one hundred thousand samples.
+In our work we identified generic tokens using as ground truth the concatenation of all datasets for which we had ground truth.
-That is why we expect most users will skip this step and simply use our provided default file.
+This requirement of a large ground truth dataset is why we expect most users will skip this step and simply use our provided default file.

-But, if you want to test it you can do:
+If you want to test generic token detection you can do:

 ```
  $./avclass_generic_detect.py -lb data/malheurReference_lb.json -gt data/malheurReference_gt.tsv -tgen 10 > malheurReference.gen